 Conclusion

-You can read more about fair porter treatment, wages and tipping guidelines on our Climb Kilimanjaro Experience page, and feel free to request our ethical climb package for your consideration.
+For more tips and info on climbing Kilimanjaro, check our Climb Kilimanjaro FAQ Content Library, and feel free to request our ethical climb package for your consideration.